fairtracks/fairtracks_validator/python_server/INSTALL.md

 * _`cacheDir`_, which is a directory where the schemas are cached.

+The configuration file is also holding the configuration blocks and customizations used by the JSON Schema extensions ([more information is here](../README.md)).

 ## Debug testing

 In order to test the server in debug mode, you only have to run it in the previously created environment: